forwinder15/learndiesels/content/posts/2020-11-07--storing-diesel-fuel/index.md

 category: Common Questions
 cover: store.PNG
 author: Johnathan Coker
-updated: "Last updated: Dec 11, 2020"
+updated: "Last updated: Jun 11, 2021"
 ---

 So you've got some fuel you want to hold onto.
 Or... maybe you've found an old barrel tucked away that Y2K preppers hid. **Diesel fuel DOES have a shelf life.** So, let's answer that question.
 After that, look for the guide on how to store it properly.

 _How long can you store diesel?_

-**Open diesel fuel can last up to 1 month.
+**As a general rule, open diesel fuel can last up to 1 month.
 If you have stored the diesel in a sealed container indoors or it is in a vehicle tank, it will last 6 months with no treatment.
-If you have treated the fuel with biocides and stabilizers and kept it in good condition, it will last 12 months.
+If you have treated the fuel with biocides and stabilizers, it will last 12 months.
 Longer than 12 months, it will require more maintenance.**

 ## Reasons not to use old diesel fuel